4th Quattor Workshop - UAM (Madrid) - 29-30/10/07

 - SPMA + SWrep : extended authentication added (Kerberos 5), many bug fixes and improvements

 - CCM : authenticated mode added

-- interacts with both CDB and CDBSQL to get machine parameters and some CERN specific components (LAN db, SINDES…).
+- interacts with both CDB and CDBSQL to get machine parameters and some CERN specific components (LAN DB, SINDES…).
 Installation done by AIMS.
-Very successfull but a little bit hugly to maintain.
+Very successful but a little bit ugly to maintain.

 Quattor development activities

-- Release management related projets (ETICS integration, Savanah…) on hold
+- Release management related projects (ETICS integration, Savannah…) on hold

 - Default template set has been moved to namespace and build tools updated